 - Bake cookies on the Winter Solstice with your friends and family and a snifter of brandy.
 (See below for more tips to make baking easier).

-- Decorate and undecorate at sundown the day before your regular cleaning day so you don’t have to clean twice in the same week.
-While you are at it, simply amp up your usual decor instead of overdoing it.
+- Decorate and undecorate at sundown the day before your regular cleaning day.
+That way you don’t have to clean twice in the same week.
+While you are at it, amp up your usual decor instead of overdoing it.
 Switch the color of candles and linens, toss a wreath on the door and decorate the mantle.
 If you decorate in the same order every year it becomes routine.